ConnorMcCranie/DnD/for_dm/items/timmys_tenderizers/t_t_poem.md

-Poem describing Timmy's Tenderizer's found in Archive of Auxillary Attunement:
+Poem describing Timmy's Tenderizer's found in Archive of Auxiliary Attunement:

 > If worn without attunement’s touch,
 The Tenderizer's weight will clutch,